ctrl-exec - Installation and Operations

 sudo ctrl-exec-agent pairing-status

-# From the ctrl-exec (CERT EXPIRY column)
+# From the dispatcher (CERT EXPIRY column)

-ctrl-exec ping host-a host-b
+ced ping host-a host-b

 To change cert lifetime, update cert_days in ctrl-exec.conf.
 Existing certs are unaffected until their next renewal.

-ctrl-exec Redundancy
+Dispatcher Redundancy

 # Transfer CA material to secondary over a secure channel